dabuar98/alien-coin-collector/README.md

 ## How to Play "Alien Coin Collector"

 "Alien Coin Collector" is a web-based game that you can enjoy directly in your browser or download to play on your computer.
-Follow the link in the description to play online, or if you prefer to play offline, download the game and run it with an IDE that supports JavaScript.
+Follow this [link](https://htmlpreview.github.io/?https://raw.githubusercontent.com/dabuar98/alien-coin-collector/main/index.html) to play online, or if you prefer to play offline, download the game and run it with an IDE that supports JavaScript.

 ### Controls:
 - **Move Right**: Press the **D** key.